-Tips & Tricks for Planning a Neighborhood Cleanup
+Tips for Planning a Neighborhood Cleanup

 Neighborhood cleanups not only have a very tangible, beautiful result, but also create a sense of unity, friendship, and community among the neighbors participating.
-With careful planning and the help of SignUp.com anyone can set up a successful neighborhood cleanup!
+With careful planning and the help of SignUp, anyone can set up a successful neighborhood cleanup!

-If you’re spearheading the charge to clean up your community, the first thing you should do after setting the date for the cleanup is to set up a SignUp on SignUp.com.
-The service is free and customizable—allowing you to list every task you can think of for the event.
+Plan Your Cleanup Event: If you’re spearheading the charge to clean up your community, the first thing you should do after setting the date for the cleanup is to create an online SignUp – our service is free and customizable, allowing you to list every task you can think of for the event.
 Common volunteer jobs to include are:

-Next, publicize the event and post the SignUp link through your neighborhood association’s listserv, social network or newsletter.
+Rally Helpers: Next, publicize the event and post the SignUp link through your neighborhood association’s listserv, social network or newsletter.
 Publicity is key to finding volunteers and ensuring that everyone is aware of the cleanup day.
 Post flyers in local stores, libraries, schools, and churches, and make sure you include the link to the SignUp sheet.

-One of the best aspects of a neighborhood cleanup is that participants of all ages are welcome to join in: no one is too old or too young to help.
+One of the best aspects of a neighborhood cleanup is that participants of all ages are welcome to join in – no one is too old or too young to help.
 Families often find that involving kids in a neighborhood cleanup is a great way to teach children the importance of community and working together.

-One of the most important aspects of a neighborhood cleanup is knowing where to put the trash after it has been collected.
+Post-Event Prep: Find out where to put the trash after it has been collected.
 You may have to call the City and ask if a special pick up can be arranged.
 Contact the local solid waste management department to determine what paperwork must be filed in order to request additional trash service on the day of the event.
 It’s important to understand that there may be rules and regulations set in place regarding what type of waste will be collected and disposed of and by what organizations.